jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 The goal of sentimental analysis is to :

-1. Split a sentence into words.
+1. Split a product_review sentence into words.
 2. Give a sentiment of each word with a score
 3. Count number of -1 and 1 to determine the sentence sentiment